 Southern Specialties Inc., is increasing its presence in the Guatemala deal by expanding acreage.

-Southern Specialties Southern Specialties Inc., is increasing its presence in the Guatemala deal by expanding acreage.
 The Pompano Beach, Fla.-based grower, importer, processor and shipper has planted additional Persian limes groves in Petén which is expected to bring 450 hectares this season with 1,000 hectares expected by next year.

 For all of Guatemala, the company next year plans to market 2,000 total hectares of limes.